Brian F. Russell

 B.S.E.E., cum laude, University of Texas at Austin

 Co-author, Building a Patent Portfolio Cost Effectively, Third Annual Intellectual Property Law Conference, The University of Texas School of Law, February 28-March 1, 2002.

 Co-author, Software Patentability ‑ Not as New as You Think, IP Magazine, Volume 14, No. 27, September 14, 1998.

 Co-author, Patentability of Software Inventions, presented at University of Texas School of Law Computer Law Symposium, Spring 1998.

 “American Inventors Protection Act of 1999,” presented at the 5th Annual Patent Law Institute of the University of Texas School of Law, San Jose, CA and Austin, TX, November 2000.

 Collaborated with large inventive team to design a strategy to protect innovations in a new generation of processor and interconnect technology.
 Prepared, prosecuted and issued 20+ patents on this groundbreaking technology.

 Represented a two-person startup centered on a mobile fitness app.
 Designed and executed strategy to grow patent portfolio that contributed significant value in sale of company to major fitness brand leader.

-Secure US and international patent protection for rapidly growing local company whose innovative products are rapidly gaining market share in national big box retailers.
+Secure US and international patent protection for rapidly growing local company whose innovative products are gaining market share in big box retailers.

 Advised a large online retailer regarding a variety of IP issues.